dominiquedevriese/ogp-notes/modular_effects.md

 Generally, when a program interacts with components outside its own private memory, we refer to this as "external effects".
 This type of effects should not be confused with "internal effects": interactions with the program's own mutable state (such as mutable fields of objects) or the use of exceptions or other control flow primitives (e.g. continuations) which are not observable outside the program.
 Both internal and external effects of a program, component or method are sometimes called "side effects" or (preferably) "effects".
-The term "side effects" suggests the perspective that executing a piece of software produces certain direct results in the form of computation results, while interactions with the outside world are indirect or side results.
+The term "side effects" suggests that executing a piece of software always produces certain direct results (e.g., an exit status), while interactions with the outside world are indirect or side results.
 This is usually incorrect since effects are very often the main or only reason for executing certain code and can hardly be considered a side result.
 For this reason, we prefer to use the term "effects".